busypeoples/busypeoples.github.io/_posts/2015-03-21-react-component-lifecycle.markdown

 <img src="../../img/lifecycle_init.png" width="600px" alt="Initialization Lifecycle" title="Initialization Lifecycle">

-From looking at the image above we can see that the first two methods being called are _getDefaultProps_ and _getInitialState_.
+From looking at the table above we can see that the first two methods being called are `getDefaultProps` and `getInitialState`.
 Both methods are only called once when initially rendering the component.

 The **_getInitialState_** method enables to set the initial state value, that is accessible inside the component via *this.state*.